wing5wong/artisan-whs-static/source/_staff/Mr-A-Gerrie.md

 departments:
   - Support and Ancillary
 positions:
-  - department: Support and Ancilliary
+  - department: Support and Ancillary
     title: IT - Computer Technician
 ---